Vectorial1024/MileageTaxiServices/README.md

 ```

 With this, at least +50% taxi income is guaranteed, provided that the taxi is carrying passengers.
+To further increase taxi income, consider using Ticket Price Customizer.

-Taxis without passengers do NOT generate any income.
+Taxis without passengers do NOT generate any income, just as usual.